DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Formative Study

 \subsubsection{Procedure}

 Each study session was conducted remotely via video conference and lasted approximately 60 minutes.
 All sessions were screen- and audio-recorded with prior informed consent from the participants.
+This study and the subsequent research were approved by the Institutional Review Board under protocol number HKUST(GZ)-HSP-2025-0181.
 The procedure for each session was as follows, as shown in Figure~\ref {fig:Procedure}: \begin{enumerate} \item \textbf{Introduction And Consent:} We began by introducing the study's objectives, walking the participant through the functionalities of the design probe system, and signing the consent form. \item \textbf{Task 1 (Unprompted Design):} For the first task (Travel Planning), participants recalled and described past experiences, focusing on process and pain points.
 They then used the probe system to design their ideal interface following a \textbf{think-aloud protocol}, creating and refining designs while verbalizing rationales for UI choices, features, and interaction flows. \item \textbf{Task 2 (Stimulated Design):} The second task (Relocating) followed a similar procedure, but with one key addition.
 Before beginning their design, participants were shown several short demo videos of existing task automation interfaces~\cite{qinUITARSPioneeringAutomated2025,caoGenerativeMalleableUser2025}.
-They were asked to provide feedback on these examples, which then served as a stimulus for their own design process. \item \textbf{Semi-Structured Interview:} We concluded with a semi-structured interview to reflect on the session.
+They were asked to provide feedback, which then served as a stimulus for their own design process. \item \textbf{Semi-Structured Interview:} We concluded with a semi-structured interview to reflect on the session.
 We asked participants about the design strategies they employed, the difficulties they encountered, and their overall perception of designing solutions for complex cross-application tasks. \end{enumerate}